 Tearfund’s Protect cause combats human trafficking and exploitation, working across the spectrum in prevention, prosecution and rehabilitation.
 We work through five partners in five nations – Thailand, Cambodia, Nepal, Fiji and Sri Lanka.
 In 2017, our Protect work impacted more than 7000 people caught in modern-day slavery across these five countries.

 How many people are trapped in human trafficking and exploitation worldwide?

-An estimated 40.3 million people are trapped in slavery today.
+There are 24.9 million people are enslaved in forced labour exploitation.
 More than ever before in history.
-24.9 million people are enslaved in forced labour exploitation.
 Of this, 4.8 million are victims of forced commercial sexual exploitation.
 99% of these are women and girls.
 The estimated annual profit generated through human trafficking and slavery is $230 billion (NZD).
 Of that, commercial sexual exploitation generates $150 billion.

 Does this only happen in one area of the world, or is it a global issue?